mnot/I-D/http-encryption-encoding/draft.md

 key:

-: The "key" parameter contains the URL-safe base64 [RFC4648] bytes of the input keying material.
+: The "key" parameter contains the URL-safe base64 [RFC4648] octets of the input keying material.

 dh:

 : The "dh" parameter contains an ephemeral Diffie-Hellman share.
-This is used to encrypt content for a specific recipient.
+This form of the header field can be used to encrypt content for a specific recipient.

 The input keying material used by the content-encoding key derivation (see {{derivation}}) can be determined based on the information in the Encryption-Key header field.
 The method for key derivation depends on the parameters that are present in the header field.

-Note that different derivation methods will produce input keying material of different lengths.
-The HKDF process ensures that the final content encryption key is the correct size.
+Note that different methods for determining input keying materal will produce different amounts of data.
+The HKDF process ensures that the final content encryption key is the necessary size.

+Alternative methods for determining input keying material MAY be defined by specifications that use this content-encoding.

 ## Explicit Key

 The "key" parameter is decoded and used directly if present.
 The "key" parameter MUST decode to exactly 16 octets in order to be used as input keying material for "aesgcm128" content encoding.

-Other key determination parameters can be ignored if this parameter is present.
+Other key determination parameters can be ignored if the "key" parameter is present.

 ## Diffie-Hellman